Fudgie the Whale: In media

 On The Dan Le Batard Show, Old Money Charlie ate an entire Fudgie the Whale cake as a 'Grid of Death' punishment.
-The size of the cake was called into question by the shipping container, and referred to as "Fudgie the Dolphin."
+The size of the cake was called into question by the shipping container, and referred to as "Fudgie the Dolphin".

-In season two, episode 14 of Speechless, JJ DiMeo demands a "Fudgie the Whale" cake for his 18th birthday.
+In season 2, episode 14 of Speechless, JJ DiMeo demands a "Fudgie the Whale" cake for his 18th birthday.

 Every year for his birthday, the station manager at WFAN in New York, buys Boomer Esiason a Fudgie the Whale cake.
-Boomer hosts "Boomer and Gio in the Morning" from 6am - 10am EST.
+Boomer hosts Boomer and Gio in the Morning from 6am - 10am EST.

+In a 2007 episode of WWE Raw, a Rosie O'Donnell impersonator brought a Fudgie the Whale cake to ringside for a professional wrestling match against a Donald Trump wrestler, which Trump threw in her face during the match.

-In season 3, episode 5 of Showtime's hour long drama entitled Billions, a reference is made regarding Fudgie the Whale as the Axe Capital office group is gathering for an announcement from Dollar Bill.
-Ben Kim asks what this is all about and Mafee insinuates it's someone birthday.
-He then states that they are all getting a Fudgie the Whale.
-Kim then replies that he's 99 percent sure that Mafee is lying but the one percent is bursting with hope that he is not.
+In season 3, episode 5 of Showtime's hour long drama entitled Billions, a character insinuates it's someone birthday and that a Fudgie the Whale cake will be served.

 In season 2, episode 3 of HBO's show Looking, which takes place in San Francisco, a coworker receives a Fudgie the Whale cake during a birthday celebration and exclaims, "What'd you guys do, ship this from Long Island?"

 In season 1, episode 18 "And the One Night Stands" of the show 2 Broke Girls, Max Black (Kat Dennings) reminisces about eating "Fudgie the Whale" on her birthday which she spent alone while her crackheaded mother passed out and forgot to invite people for her birthday party.
 At the end of the episode, she insists on everyone in the prison-bus getting themselves the ice-cream cake.